Athol Park

 Athol Park shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is notably high, with 31.0% of residents currently enrolled in formal education.
-This includes 10.5% in primary education, 7.8% in secondary education, and 5.5% pursuing tertiary education.
+Educational participation is high, with 31.0% of residents currently enrolled in formal education, including 10.5% in primary, 7.8% in secondary, and 5.5% in tertiary education.

 Frequently Asked Questions - Education